cllmthvlln/The-Base-Network/README.md

 Base supports DeFi giants like Aave and Balancer.
 City Protocol explores AI use cases on Base.
 The DeFi sector collectively forms one of the strongest pillars of the ecosystem’s growth.
+Virtuals Protocol allows users to create AI agents that can interact, transact, and even generate revenue autonomously.